-St Fidelis Catholic Church
+St Fidelis’ Catholic Church

-This organ was built by Fincham & Hobday for the Methodist Church, Mount Alexander Road, North Essendon at a cost of £295.00 and opened on 17 July 1891.
+The organ was built by Fincham & Hobday for the Methodist Church, Mount Alexander Road, North Essendon at a cost of £295.00 and opened on 17 July 1891.
 The instrument was designed so that a second manual (Great Organ) could be subsequently added to the existing Swell Organ, but this has never happened, although space exists within the instrument for the addition, together with the provision of stencilled façade pipes and conveyance holes in the casework.
-A quotation was received in 1894 to complete the Oboe to CC and add the Cornopean; only the former took place.
-In 1975, George Fincham & Sons carried out a renovation that included the replacement of the pedal action in metal and installation of a single-rise reservoir.
-In 2006 the organ was given to St Fidelis Church by the trustees of the North Essendon church, which has closed.
-The organ was refurbished by Australian Pipe Organs Pty Ltd at the time of its installation.
-New side panelling, based upon Fincham models, was made for the casework, the slider chest was overhauled, and the console refurbished and cleared of electrical fittings.
+A quotation was received in 1894 to complete the Oboe to CC and add the Cornopean; only the former took place.4

 MANUAL